LostInBrittany/polymer-beers/README.md

 ## How is the tutorial organized ##

-As the computer used for the course haven't Git, we have structurated the project to allow a Git-less use.
+As the computer used for the course haven't Git, we have structured the project to allow a Git-less use.
 The `app` directory is the main directory of the project, the working version of the code.
 The tutorial is divided in steps, each one in its own directory:

 1. [Static HTML](./step-01/)
 1. [Using Polymer elements](./step-02/)